j4emuzu/singha_soda_vision_box/README.md

 - Use clear, well-lit images with the fruit filling most of the frame
 - Confidence threshold is `0.5` in `main.py` — adjust if needed
 - Supported: Apple, Banana, Mango, Orange, Papaya, Grape, Strawberry

 ---

-- After complete all this Doc.
-Your Web can be acces in [http://localhost:80](http://localhost:80)
-- For Example You can try to test in [My Personal Server](https://www.recasa888.duckdns.org)

----